 The box didn’t answer immediately, as it did for the other questions.
 The minute slunk by.
-Both men and women tilted over each other’s back with elastic necks and stiff ears.
-Sweat tiptoed down the forehead of the man on the porch and the globe itself stopped on its rotation to listen to the box’s answer.
+Both men and women tilted over each other’s backs with elastic necks and stiff ears.
+Sweat tiptoed down the forehead of the man on the porch and the world itself stopped on its rotation to listen to the box’s answer.
 The sun ceased to fizz with lava, and the comets took a break from their long flights.
-The black holes for once didn’t absorb everything that crossed their paths—the universe waited for the tiny black box to explain itself.
+The black holes for once didn’t absorb everything that crossed their paths – the universe waited for the tiny black box to explain itself.
 But the universe got tired of waiting after a brief moment and was about to continue with its routine when the thin, tinny rustle sliced the minute.

 The man on the porch stared.